Introduction

 J-couplings estimated.

-In this case, we are getting information for the ethanol molecule, for which we have stored a SMILES representation (check below for details) and according to the description experimental 1H-NMR parameters in chloroform.
+In this case, we are getting information for the ethanol molecule, for which we have stored a SMILES representation (check below for details) and according to the description experimental 1H NMR parameters in chloroform.

 NMR parameters subset